kaizen-ai/kaizenflow/documentation/notes/design_philosophy.md

 Follow the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle).

 Pursue simple, elegant solutions.
-Some things are inherently complex, but even complex systems can be broken down into simple pieces.
+Some things are inherently complex, but even complex systems can (and should) be broken down into simple pieces.

-Designs that are simple are easier to understand, easier to modify, and easier to debug.
+Designs that are simple are easier to
+  - understand
+  - modify
+  - debug

 ## Tips from a pro